PeterWang512/GANSketching/README.md

 <br>In [ICCV](https://arxiv.org/abs/2108.02774), 2021.

-**Training code, evaluation code, and datasets from our paper will be released soon.**
+**Training code, evaluation code, and datasets will be released soon.**

 ## Getting Started